t-regx/T-Regx/Contributing.md

 - **Why did you intentioanlly decrease coverage?**

-  Keep in mind, that we only excluded tests from the coverage.
+  Keep in mind, that we only excluded reports from the coverage.
 The tests themselves still exist and still are run.
   Tests are very useful!
-Only a fool would remove tests.
+Only a fool would remove good tests.
-- **So why don't you include all the tests in the coverage?**
+- **So why don't you include all the reports in the coverage?**

   Because then we have 100% coverage, and we can't use coverage to find which parts of the code aren't unit-tested.